wttung/wttung.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D Social Data Science, University of Mannheim, 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.A.
+Political Science, University of Mannehim 2023
-* B.S. in GitHub, GitHub University, 2012
+* B.A.
+International Relations and Politics, University of Sheffield 2016

 Work experience
 ======